noduslabs/infranodus-obsidian-plugin/README.md

 - Activate the InfraNodus plugin and go to its settings (Obsidian > Settings > Community Plugins > InfraNodus > Settings).

 - Add your InfraNodus API key in the plugin's settings.
 It which can be found on [https://infranodus.com/subscription](https://infranodus.com/subscription) and you will need an InfraNodus account for that.
-If you don't have one, you can get a free trial and also use the special code for Obsidian users INFRANODUSOBSIDIAN2024 to get a lifetime 50% discont.
+If you don't have one, you can get a free trial and also use the special code for Obsidian users INFRANODUSOBSIDIAN2024 to get a lifetime 50% discont (limited availability).

 ## User's Manual